 - Performance issues can occur due to the frequent explicit conversions that slow down execution.

-When to Use Type Conversions in C++
+When and Why to Use Type Conversion in C++

 - The static_cast can be for the well-defined conversions between the compatible types.